-zfp's compressed arrays are C++ classes that implement random-accessible single- and multi-dimensional floating-point arrays whose storage size, specified in number of bits per array element, is set by the user.
-Such arbitrary storage is achieved via zfp's lossy fixed-rate compression mode, by partitioning each d-dimensional array into blocks of 4d values and compressing each block to a fixed number of bits.
+zfp's compressed arrays are C++ classes, plus C wrappers around these classes, that implement random-accessible single- and multi-dimensional floating-point arrays whose storage size, specified in number of bits per array element, is set by the user.
+Such arbitrary storage is achieved via zfp's lossy fixed-rate compression mode, by partitioning each d-dimensional array into blocks of 4^d values and compressing each block to a fixed number of bits.
 The more smoothly the array values vary along each dimension, the more accurately zfp can represent them.
 In other words, these arrays are not suitable for representing data where adjacent elements are not correlated.
 Rather, the expectation is that the array represents a regularly sampled and predominantly continuous function, such as a temperature field in a physics simulation.